Faculty Learning Communities

 Teaching Online @ DU

 The purpose of this learning community is to share information and resources about online learning.
 Faculty and staff members who have completed the OTL’s Teaching Online Workshop (TOW) are invited to join this community but it is also open to anyone involved in online/distance learning at DU.
 We will get together in person or via Adobe Connect each month to network, share ideas and explore current technologies that support online learning.
-The Teaching Online @ DU FLC meets on the 2nd Friday of each month from 9:00-10:30 in the Office of Teaching & Learning conference room.

 If you are interested in joining this FLC, contact Kathy Keairns